TokugawaCoin/TokugawaCore_MNScript/README.md

 ./tokinstall.sh

-When prompted to Enter your bithost Masternode GEN Key.
+When prompted to Enter your tokugawa Masternode GEN Key.

 Paster your Masternode GEN Key and press enter